 - Kefir can be used as a starter culture (either as whey or straight kefir) for most everything.

 Here’s a picture of my kefir grains.
-When I was a Tracebridge, Katie’s grains were very different from mine… more like water kefir grains.
+When I was a Tracebridge, Katie’s grains were very different from mine… they were individual little grains that more like water kefir grains.
 So clearly there are a few strains out there!

-Want to make homemade milk kefir?
-Learn everything you need to know about how to make your own probiotic and delicious kefir.
-It is so easy.
-Make it as sour as you want!
+Want to make milk kefir at home?
+Here’s everything you need to know about how to make your own probiotic and delicious kefir.
+It is so much easier than yogurt, and can be used for all sorts of delicious fermented foods.

 - Prep Time: 5 minutes